celliern/triflow/source_doc/source/cookbook/burger_equation.rst

     %matplotlib inline

-Burgers' equation is a fundamental partial differential equation occurring in various areas of applied mathematics, such as fluid mechanics, nonlinear acoustics, gas dynamics, traffic flow.
+Burgers’ equation is a fundamental partial differential equation occurring in various areas of applied mathematics, such as fluid mechanics, nonlinear acoustics, gas dynamics, traffic flow.
 It is named for Johannes Martinus Burgers (1895–1981).